-If you could address only one nutrient deficiency in most cases of nutrient-deficiency hair loss, the answer is usually: iron.
+If you could address only one nutrient deficiency in most cases of nutrient-deficiency hair loss, the answer is usually: iron (Scalp Care & Routine).

 Among all nutrition discussions about hair loss, iron is repeatedly mentioned, yet often misunderstood.